0xaswanth/MalScan/README.md

 Copy
 Edit

-This updated README includes the installation procedure, usage details, and other important information.
-Let me know if you'd like to make any c
+This should be ready to upload to GitHub now.
+Let me know if you need further updates!